thaliaarchi/wsjq/README.md

-# ws.jq — Whitespace interpreter written in jq
+# wsjq — Whitespace interpreter written in jq

-ws.jq is an interpreter for the Whitespace programming language written in jq.
+wsjq is an interpreter for the Whitespace programming language written in jq.

 ## Usage